SENCO: Mrs Rosemary Brooks

 - Mental health and emotional needs

 Programmes of intervention and support are planned in consultation with the student, their parents/carers and their teachers.
-We also reference Guidance on SEN Support which has been compiled by the local authority SEND Team who have worked closely with the Lincolnshire Parent Carer Forum, schools, colleges and partner agencies to develop and endorse this guidance.
-A copy of the current guidance can be found on the Lincolnshire Local Offer directory.
-The SENCO and the allocated Student Support Mentor work closely with teaching staff to ensure strategies for individual students are appropriate and effective.
+Where appropriate, we also draw on the Local Authority VSend Tool which has been compiled by the local authority SEND Team who have worked closely with the Lincolnshire Parent Carer Forum, schools, colleges and partner agencies to develop and endorse this tool.
+The SENCO and the allocated Student Support Officer work closely with teaching staff to ensure strategies for individual students are appropriate and effective.
 Plans are monitored and reviewed to an agreed schedule.
 Our ultimate aim is to enable students to take control of their own learning needs so that when they leave us they can be confident that they can manage those needs in the adult world.